lmateti/asreputation-mirko-fabris/README.md

 Changes of the AS reputation code written by Tomislav Dejdar and reworked Mirko Fabris done by Luka Matetic

+In order to run this program, several prerequesets are needed:
+- dpkt-1.7 or higher
+- pybgpdump.py
+- ipaddr.py
+- pychart
+- ghostscript installed

 Please follow these steps for a quick start with this program:

 1. Download RIB and UPDATES data from a collector of choice.